The Book 4th edition

 civilized legal jurisdiction around the world.

-of body experiences, after-death contacts, voices on tape,
+contacts, voices on tape, psychic laboratory experiments,

-and all of the other evidence contained in this work is
+proxy sittings, poltergeists and all of the other evidence

 The evidence presented in this work also proves the existence

-of so-called 'psychic phenomena', which are interconnected
+of so-called ‘psychic phenomena,’ which are

-death.
+after death.

 In absolute terms the evidence presented in this work will